Shin pain is incredibly common in runners and most will suffer from some form of shin pain at some stage of their training.

 There are several different types of shin split and each form is diagnosed based predominantly on the location and nature of the pain.

-By far the most common form experienced by runners, and the type to look at in more detail, is medial tibial stress syndrome.
+However, by far the most common form experienced by runners, and the type to look at in more detail, is medial tibial stress syndrome.

 As is the case with so many injuries, there are several potential causes of shin splints and medial tibial stress syndrome such as: